AI-BNU-TEAMKG/EduMKG-Python-Library/README.md

 └── setup.py
 ```
 ## Future Work
-We will officially release this Python Library to the open-source community later.
+We will formally release this Python Library to the open-source community after refinement.